jordanebelanger/SwiftyBluetooth/README.md

 CoreBluetooth and its delegate based API can be difficult to use at time.
 Often times you already know the specifications of the peripheral you're about to use and simply want to read or write predetermined Characteristics.

 SwiftyBluetooth tries to address these concerns by providing a clear, closure based, API for every CBCentralManager and CBPeripheral calls that are guaranteed to timeout in case of untraceable errors.
-If required, SwiftyBluetooth will also take care of connecting to peripherals and discovering the required attributes when executing read or write operations saving you from potential headaches and lowering the amount of work you need to do.
+If required, SwiftyBluetooth will also take care of connecting to peripherals and discovering the required attributes when executing read or write operations lowering the amount of work you need to do.

 ## Features